Per- or polyfluoroalkyl Substances (PFAS) in Drinking Water

 Approximately 500 residents will be randomly selected for biomonitoring from the public water service area by home address using the PFAS PEATT protocol.
 Residents who lived in the area prior to June 2016 are eligible.
 Participants' blood samples will be analyzed for eleven PFAS.
 They will also be required to fill out a questionnaire on basic information like demographics, length of residence in the area, exposure, occupation, and health effects.
 Community meetings will be organized during the study period to explain the project and progress.

 Participants will get their test results, along with an assessment to interpret the results compared to the rest of the community and the nation.
 The result of this pilot program will be used to set protocols and baselines for a national study on the health impacts of PFAS.
-For additional information on the PADOH pilot biomonitoring project visit the PADOH website by clicking here. or contact the PADOH Division of Environmental Health Epidemiology at (717)-787-3350 or e-mail email@example.com
+For additional information on the PADOH pilot biomonitoring project visit the PADOH website or contact the PADOH Division of Environmental Health Epidemiology at (717)-787-3350 or e-mail email@example.com

 WHERE CAN I LEARN MORE ABOUT PFAS AND PREVENTION?